-A visual diagram of how the FRP panels work to prevent clogging on hoppers.
+This is a visual diagram of how the Hotfoil Fiberglass Reinforced Plastic (FRP) heating panels work to prevent clogging on hoppers:

 This problem, known as FLASH FREEZING, is extremely inconvenient and very costly.
 Several cases are documented where utility and industrial boilers have been shut down due to blocked conveying systems.
 The Hotfoil FRP heating panel specifically address the flash freezing problem.

 FRP Brochure Type FRP Tank Heating FRP IOM FRP Ordering